mrtayguney/snapremote-server/README.md

 The server will **not** auto-connect to your Snapmaker.
 If the connection is not established, the UI will show a "Connect To Device" page.

-Ensure no other app (e.g. Luban) is using the Snapmaker, then click **Connect** to proceed to the control panel.
+Ensure no other app (e.g., Luban) is using the Snapmaker, then click **Connect** to proceed to the control panel.

 ---